gmoyez/jsClassGomez/025-creating-table-w-code/README.md

 ## Information on table doesnt line up

 Probably rearrange order so that the information matches the headings on the table.

+## how can we fix the rendering table issues at the end of first assignment of week 10?

+Not exactly sure to fix the rendering issue.
+Would say probably in the form area of the code but again unsure.